Israel sharing some COVID vaccines with Palestinians, Honduras, Czech Republic

 The donation comes after the European Union country’s president and premier sent letters to Israel requesting vaccine help.

-The vaccines Israel has donated were a surplus built up over the last month, and they wil be used by the foreign recipients’ medical personnel, the statement from Netanyahu’s office said.
+Netanyahu “thinks he is running a kingdom and not a state.
+Such a move requires discussion and approval,” Benny Gantz, Netanyahu’s centrist coalition partner and now election competitor, wrote on Twitter.

-But appearing to temper potential expecations of wider donations, the statement added: “There is no expectation of a capacity to provide significant (foreign) assistance, at least before the vaccination campaign in Israel ends.”
+In an interview with Israel’s Army Radio, Finance Minister Israel Katz, a member of Netanyahu’s right-wing Likud party, said he was unaware of the donations.

-Additional reporting by Robert Muller in Prague; Writing by Rami Ayyub and Dan Williams; Editing by Angus MacSwan
+Additional reporting by Robert Muller in Prague and Gustavo Palencia in Tegucigalpa; Writing by Rami Ayyub and Dan Williams; Editing by Angus MacSwan and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.